AlajeBash/AlajeBash/README.md

 - ## 🤖 Extracurricular Activities:
-  - Active member of the CIU Computer Science Engineering Club.
+  - Current President of CIU Computer Science Engineering Club.
   - Contributing to the CIU Robotics Team to build innovative projects.
+  - Captain CIU Fire Fighter Project

 - ## 🌟 Passions:
   I enjoy staying updated with the latest tech trends and applying my skills to impactful projects.
 From mobile apps to smart IoT systems, I aim to create solutions that matter.